A shared language for shaping better places.

 Place Literacy provides an answer.
 It builds the awareness, shared language, and tools to see how visible, hidden, and invisible forces shape place, and develops the agency to act for more abundant, sustainable, and resilient futures.

-To support this process, IF/ has developed the Elements of Place framework: six interrelated lenses (Perspective, Life, Material, Form, Activity, and Relationships) that act as a scaffold for inquiry.
-Every place, no matter how familiar or complex, can be explored through these elements.
-Together, they help us notice connections between what is visible, partly hidden, and often invisible.
+Every place, no matter how familiar or complex, can be explored through six Elements of Place.
+They help us notice connections between what is visible, partly hidden, and often invisible.

 • The viewpoints, positionalities, and cultural lenses through which place is seen and experienced.
 It reminds us that no place is understood from a single angle.